-Applicants should send via email a letter of interest, curriculum vitae, evidence of teaching effectiveness and three letters of reference to Dr. Carrie Manning, with Part-time Instructor Search in the subject line, at email@example.com.
-Applications also may be sent by mail to Dr. Carrie Manning, Part-time Instructor, Department of Political Science, Georgia State University, P.O.
+Applicants should send via email a letter of interest, curriculum vitae, evidence of teaching effectiveness and three letters of reference to Dr. Michael Herb, with Part-time Instructor Search in the subject line, at email@example.com.
+Applications also may be sent by mail to Dr. Michael Herb, Part-time Instructor, Department of Political Science, Georgia State University, P.O.
 Box 4069, Atlanta, GA 30302-4069.

 The Department of Political Science at Georgia State University invites applications for one or more anticipated vacancies for non-tenure track Visiting Lecturer positions.
 Visiting Lecturers should be prepared to teach introductory courses in American Government and/or International Relations.
 Candidates must have a Ph.D. in Political Science in hand before the start of the semester when teaching commences.
 Georgia State University is a unit of the University System of Georgia and is an equal opportunity institution and an EEO/AA employer.

 An offer of employment will be conditional on funding and background verification.
 Applications from minority candidates and women candidates are strongly encouraged.
 Review of applications will begin immediately and will continue until the positions are filled.
-Applicants should send via email a letter of interest, curriculum vitae, evidence of teaching effectiveness and three letters of reference to Dr. Carrie Manning, with Visiting Lecturer Search in the subject line to firstname.lastname@example.org.
-Applications also may be sent by mail to Dr. Carrie Manning, Visiting Lecturer Search, Department of Political Science, Georgia State University, P.O.
+Applicants should send via email a letter of interest, curriculum vitae, evidence of teaching effectiveness and three letters of reference to Dr. Michael Herb, with Visiting Lecturer Search in the subject line to firstname.lastname@example.org.
+Applications also may be sent by mail to Dr. Michael Herb, Visiting Lecturer Search, Department of Political Science, Georgia State University, P.O.
 Box 4069, Atlanta, GA 30302-4069.

 For more information about Arts & Sciences Part-time Instructor requirements click here.